Scaling of the quantum approximate optimization algorithm on superconducting qubit based hardware: Effects of limited device connectivity

 \subsection{Circuit depth and gate count}

 We investigate how the gate count and depth of QAOA circuits scale with the swap strategies described in Sec.~\ref{sec:swap_strategies}.
 QAOA circuits transpiled with the swap strategies of Sec.~\ref{sec:swap_strategies} consist of alternating layers $E_i$ and $S_i$, containing only $R_{ZZ}$ and SWAP gates, respectively.
 The total number of CNOT layers $L_\text{cx}$ and gates is therefore directly related to the required number of swap layers $L_S$.
 By definition, every swap layer $S_i$ consists of SWAP gates simultaneously executable on the underlying coupling map.
 On cross-resonance based hardware a SWAP gate is executed by three CNOT gates.
 The number of CNOT layers in $E_i$ depends on the coupling map, in particular its chromatic edge number, and the swap strategy.
 The total number of CNOT gates as a function of $L_S$ is bounded from above by $(4\eta-1)nL_S/2$ for $\eta$-dimensional grids and $8 nL_S/5$ for heavy-hex coupling maps.
 These formulas, derived in Appendix~\ref{sec:circuit_depth_and_gate_count_details}, account for possible gate cancellations between subsequent layers $E_i$ and $S_i$.
 We therefore need $\mathcal{O}(Dn^2)$ CNOT gates per application of $\exp(-i\gamma H_C)$ with prefactors, 1.5, 1.75, 1.375 and 1.6 for linear, 2D-grid, 3D-grid, and heavy-hex coupling maps, respectively, see Tab.~\ref{tab:depth_gate_count}.
 The two-dimensional grid strategy is thus worse than the line strategy for the same number of qubits while the three-dimensional grid is the best.
 This results from two competing scalings.
 On one hand, the number of swap layers required to reach full connectivity scales as $1/2^{\eta-1}$ with $\eta$, i.e., higher-dimensional grids require less swap layers.
 On the other hand, the number of CNOT gates per swap and $R_{ZZ}$ layer combined scales as $4\eta-1$, i.e., higher dimensional grids have less $R_{ZZ}$ and CNOT cancellations.
-Therefore, the additional connectivity of the two-dimensional grid or heavy-hex over the line is not useful for reaching full connectivity and one had better use a line swap strategy.
-However, three-dimensional grids, such as cold atomic lattices~\cite{Henriet2020}, lead to a smaller gate count.
+Therefore, the additional connectivity of the two-dimensional grid over the line is not useful for reaching full connectivity.
+On two-dimensional grids it is better to use a line swap strategy on the longest line in the grid instead of the gird swap strategy.
+By contrast, three-dimensional grids, such as cold atomic lattices~\cite{Henriet2020}, lead to a smaller gate count than a line and a two-dimensional grid.